ElliottCepin/event-booking/spec.md

 This should just be a simple login page.
 It will need a radio button to select for user type, because that is how we will know which account they are logging into (if they have multiple accounts with the same email/username).
 We could also just enforce unique usernames.

 ### 3.3 User profile
 This should contain any user details stored in the [user](#user) table in the backend presented neatly and in theme.

 ### 3.4 Business logic
 This should probably be two pages (at minimum, depending on whether we want to separate these out for different user types).
+Buisness logic includes:
+- Displaying avaliable venues & events
+- Some way to navigate avaliable venues & events (searching/filtering)
+- Some way to create a venue, event, and booking

+### 3.5 System Administrator
+There should be an admin page where the site admin can make administrative actions like
+- adding, deleting, or updating any event, host, or booking
+- adding, deleting, or updating any user

 ## 4.0 Delegation
 - Elliott: Project Report, session management, user authentication, and ...